Extension of $p$-compact operators in Banach spaces: Extension of

-We note that a similar conclusion to that Proposition~\ref{P9} holds if $T:X\ra Y$ is weakly compact.
-Moreover, it is clear that the sum of a $p$-compact (weakly $p$-compact) set and a compact set is again $p$-compact (weakly $p$-compact).
+We note that a similar conclusion to Proposition~\ref{P9} holds if $T:X\ra Y$ is weakly compact.
+Moreover, it is clear that the sum of two $p$-compact (weakly $p$-compact) sets is again $p$-compact (weakly $p$-compact).
 Hence, we obtain the following.

 \begin{prop} Let $X, Y$ be Banach spaces and $T\in K_p(X, Y)$ ($T\in W_p(X,Y)$).
 Let $Z\supseteq X$ be such that $\dim(Z/X)<\iy$.
 Then, there exists $V\supseteq Y$ such that $T$ admits a $p$-compact (weakly $p$-compact) extension $\widetilde{T}:Z\to V$ for $1\leq p\leq\iy$. \end{prop}